jarrensj/bashsj/README.md

 Here is a list of commands that Bash knows.

+- **come here**: *Come here*
+  A command to have Bash come to you.
+If he is already close to you and you say this again, he will come even closer and closer to you.

 - **sitz**: *Sit* (Pronounced as "sits")
   A command to have Bash sit down.